 • Top Banana protein shake: Peanut butter, chocolate whey protein and almond milk

 Finding the time to fit in a workout as well as prepare nutritious snacks or meals often isn’t possible which is why we provide healthy, balanced dishes at David Lloyd Clubs DLicious cafebars.
-Discover more about your food and drink options at David Lloyd Clubs or take a look at our menu online, visit davidlloyd.co.uk/food.
+To discover more about your food and drink options at David Lloyd Clubs or to view our menu online, visit davidlloyd.co.uk/food.